 2. Segwapa/Biltong

 When a cow is slaughtered, Botswanians assign its parts to different types of preparation, consumption and storage.
 The making of Segwapa, also known as biltong, is a popular method they use to preserve and consume beef during winter.
-Most Batswanians use this method in their homes, especially in rural areas, because there is no refrigeration to preserve meat.
-The natives douse Strips of meat with vinegar before it is lathered in a bed of salt and spices, including coriander, cloves, and black pepper.
+Most Tswana people use this method in their homes, especially in rural areas, because there is no refrigeration to preserve meat.
+The natives douse strips of meat with vinegar before it is lathered in a bed of salt and spices, including coriander, cloves, and black pepper.
 Segwapa comes in all shapes and sizes: shredded, thick, and stick-thin.

 3. Seswaa